 Marissa Ericson is an associate producer who joined Motto Pictures in 2013.
 She was associate producer and archival researcher on Take Your Pills, which premiered at the 2018 SXSW Film Festival and broadcast on Netflix.
 She associate produced Humans of New York: The Series, which premiered on Facebook in 2017, and Chicken People, which premiered at 2016 SXSW Film Festival, broadcast on CMT, and released theatrically by Samuel Goldwyn Films.
 Marissa was post-production coordinator and archival researcher for Indian Point, which premiered at the 2015 Tribeca Film Festival; production assistant on the Oscar nominated film Life, Animated and the Oscar shortlisted film 3 1/2 Minutes, Ten Bullets; production associate on the Oscar shortlisted film Weiner; and grassroots screenings coordinator for the Oscar shortlisted film God Loves Uganda.

 Samantha Bloom graduated from Stanford University in 2017 with a B.A. in English, emphasis in creative writing.
-Her writing projects to date include the book and lyrics of Disrupt!, a satirical Silicon Valley musical (performed May 2017), a social-media era Jekyll and Hyde television pilot selected for the second round of Sundance Story Labs, a short film about female embodiment in the modern age with almost 40,000 YouTube views, a short story about postpartum depression published on Defiant Scribe, and numerous reviews of contemporary short films on Monologue Blogger.
-Samantha joined Motto as a Creative Assistant in September 2017.
+Samantha joined Motto as a Creative Assistant in September 2017 and has contributed to a variety of their projects including Inventing Tomorrow and The Cleaners, which premiered at the 2018 Sundance Film Festival, the Emmy-nominated Humans of New York: The Series, and Love, Gilda, Tribeca Film Festival’s 2018 opening night film.
+Her writing projects to date include the book and lyrics of Disrupt!, a satirical Silicon Valley musical (performed May 2017), a social-media era Jekyll and Hyde television pilot selected for the second round of Sundance Story Labs, and a short film about female embodiment in the modern age with almost 40,000 YouTube views.